Shiva-Heidari/Topological-Trotter/README.md

 # Trotterized Simulation of the Kitaev Chain

-This repository contains a suite of quantum simulation notebooks focused on the **Kitaev chain** — a 1D model of spinless fermions that exhibits **topological superconductivity** and supports **Majorana edge modes**.
+This repository contains a suite of quantum simulation notebooks focused on the **Kitaev chain**, i.e., a 1D model of spinless fermions that exhibits **topological superconductivity** and supports **Majorana edge modes**.
 The simulations implement **Trotterized time evolution** using [Qiskit](https://qiskit.org) and analyze quantum observables and entanglement growth over time.

 ---